patricksavalle/devops-project-template/content/developer-testing-strategy.md

 *Note I use a different but more intuitive definition compared to conventional wisdom*

-Theoretically developers do unit testing.
+Normally developers do unit testing.
-Units are the smallest modules in the application.
+Units are the 'smallest modules' in the application.
-In practice however every level of aggregation has it's own units.
+This is ambiguous since every level of aggregation has its own units.
-A method or function can be a unit, a class and even entire microservices can be units too.
+A method or function can be a unit, a class and even entire microservices can be units.
 The isolation test is a better concept for this reality than traditional unit testing.
-Developers need only write integration tests and use mocks to run the same test as isolation test (unit tests).
+Developers need only write integration tests and use [mocks](#mocking) to run the same test as isolation test (unit tests).

-Isolation tests test modules in isolation using mocks that represent their integrations.
+>Isolation tests test modules in isolation using mocks that represent their integrations.
 Integrations tests test modules with their integrations.
 Integration tests become unit tests when integrations are mocked.
 **The only difference is isolation**.

-Developer tests are run manually during development and automated during continuous integration and delivery.

 ## Mocking